-In fact, a trends report from Yelp, they report that searches for interior designers increased 372% in September of 2020 as compared to that month 2019.
+In fact, a trends report from Yelp reveals that searches for interior designers increased 372% in September of 2020 as compared to that month in 2019.

 We’re spending more time at home than ever before, myself included, which has inspired so many of us to update our homes to reflect this cultural shift and create a personal sanctuary that feels calm and cozy.

 Designing for organization took top priority in 2020, as more time at home meant we could finally declutter and clean our spaces from top to bottom.
 According to Yelp’s report, searches for closet design increased 71% from August to September, and searches for home organizers were up 39%, mirroring needs for home organization projects and editing down our wardrobes.
 Calderone mentions that organizing is her secret for stress relief, and suggests hiring a home organization expert to help you maximize closet space and shelving.

 Of course, the home office went from a small corner of the home filled with old files to everyday landing pads for employees.
 Yelp reports that there was an 80% increase in searches and review mentions of home offices from 2019 to 2020.
 With this opportunity to work from home comes an opportunity to make a space all your own—and Calderone suggests taking advantage of it.
 “Now, more than ever, it’s important we all make space to separate our work from home—no matter how big or small—and to make room for our artistic pursuits,” she tells Yelp.